rvcgit/dzen2bar/README.md

 9.supportive executable and shell scripts
 10. dunst [optional if you like notifiers in regular intervals]
 11. xorg-transset [ for dzen bar transparency ]
+12. added mpd playlist window popup in the fav menu. for those who use mpd

 # download zip